Net::Whois - Scraper checks domain data via RDAP and WHOIS

 vern.ns.cloudflare.com

-Outputting domain dates to CSV
+Outputting domain expiration data to CSV

 Result format: